Everyone Who Made Their New Year’s Resolution,

 Cleaver’s Solution to Rescue Your Resolutions

 I would tell you that all is well.
-You are back in the muck and mire you proposed to kick away, don’t wait for 2023.
+You are back in the muck and mire you proposed to kick away, don’t wait for 2024.
 You can always do it at any time.
 It is a deadly deal to feel called to emotionally quit a habit at the beginning of the year.
-Remember we live in hours, days, weeks, and months.
-All these turns into years.
+Remember, we live in hours, days, weeks, and months.
+All these turn into years.
 All these are privileges for a new beginning.
-The first week of January may have been a disappointment, but remember you have the second week too.
+The first week of January may have been disappointing, but remember you have the second week too.
 If January has messed you up, think of February.
 If yesterday was a disappointment, appreciate the privilege of being alive today, and do it differently.
 Don’t wait till the new year to try again.
 Every microsecond, second, minute, hour, day, week, month, the year is a privilege for the newness of purpose and character.
 You may be a failure yesterday, but any right motive and act today makes God glad he created you.
 You can live your life in years, but as well in microseconds.
 You have a wide range of time privileges dangling in the gamut subtended by a second and a year time frame to be a good person.
 Use that which works for you.
 An hour without evil thoughts, a day of perfect sobriety, a week without touching that well stood around sin, should call for celebration.

 From The Cleaver of Truth, we wish you a fruitful new year.
 A New year has dawned.
 May it be for usefulness and faithfulness to duty as the needle is to the pole.